 Sometime in mid-February, however, the day of reckoning came.
-After several months absence, the real residents returned from their usual winter removal to some unfrozen body nearby, possibly a river or an estuary.
+After several months absence, the real residents returned from their usual winter haunt at an unfrozen river or estuary, nearby.
 Older, bigger and more experienced, they evicted the young ’uns after a fierce fight.

 It’s always hard to be sure of anything about swans, but sometimes a small insight can finally shed light on a big mystery.
 Hours after the fight, the older swans came by in what I took to be their victory lap.
 They were completely at ease—serene, is a better word—showing none of the curiosity and excitability I associate with swans new to the pond.
 Suddenly all became clear: they had been here before; this was home, and they were the defenders.

 Sure enough, looking at the fight sequence again, I realized it was the bigger, older swans on the attack, defending their nesting area.
 Initially, I had trouble telling the defending cob and the interloper apart, because both had their neck feathers up—a sign of aggression.
-The younger pen gave me the clue: her youthful, slender neck was plain to see, and she was being chased by the older pen, sporting a thicker, adult neck.
-Therein lies a key to understanding this entire series: while the two cobs were tangled in combat, the two pens can be seen, frame after frame, either circling helplessly or busying themselves in the chase.
+The younger pen gave me the clue: her youthful, slender neck was plain to see, and she was being chased by the older pen, with a thicker, adult neck.
+I also understood the pens’ role more clearly: while the two cobs were locked in combat, the two pens can be seen, frame after frame, either circling helplessly or busying themselves in the chase.

 The slide show contains twenty-four shots.
 Some viewers may find it overly long and repetitive, but I feel its very length conveys the intensity of the fight, as well as the determination and endurance of the combatants.
 I shot the sequence from my window in the early morning of February 18, 2012.